lamia-g/pdsnd_github/README.md

 ### Date created
 10/dec/ 2019
 ### Project Title
 bikeshare

 ### Description
-Describe what your project is about and what it does
+this project about editing bikeshare project using git and uploading the files in github. bikshare project was about making a program for bikeshare rents informations for differents citis.

 ### Files used
 Include the files used